y-a-v-a/struyckenator/public/struycken_readme.md

 ## Credits

-This implementation was created in 2025 as a modern web-based adaptation of Peter Struycken's original algorithm.
+This implementation was created as a modern web-based adaptation of Peter Struycken's original algorithm by Vincent Bruijn <vebruijn@gmail.com> (c) 2025 with the help of Anthropic models claude-3.5-sonnet and claude-3.7-sonnet and OpenAI model gpt4.1.